7thLucas/full-app-6a2b9-c8cce-4667/_doc/product-overview.md

 ## What It Is

 Dogedex is a dog-spotting companion app — a Pokédex for dogs, built around a single core loop: **Snap → Share**.
 Users photograph dogs they encounter, instantly identify the breed with AI, tag the GPS location, and share the sighting — adding it to their personal collection and broadcasting the encounter to fellow dog lovers.
 Every entry can hold personal comments and notes.
-The experience is personal (your Dogdex, your collection) and social (share the joy with every dog lover in the world).
+The experience is personal (your Dogedex, your collection) and social (share the joy with every dog lover in the world).

 ---